My Favorite Christmas Hyperlink (John 1:14)

 In the very beginning, “God freely communed with man” (Spurgeon).
 God walked in the cool of the garden in the cool of the day and talked with Adam and Eve.
 Sin destroyed that, and ever since then, we’ve been banished from his presence, from his glory, and from his power.

 But God, out of infinite love, set out to bridge that distance.
 He chose Abraham.
-He made a nation called Israel.
+He created Israel.
 He delivered them out of Egypt.
 And right there in the wilderness, he set out to live with them right at the center of their camp.
 That tabernacle was full of Garden of Eden imagery.
-It was a brand new Garden of Eden.
+It was a brand-new Garden of Eden.
 It was God’s way of saying that he was recreating the Garden of Eden in which he could live and commune with humanity.
 God says in Leviticus 26, “I will make my dwelling among you, and my soul shall not abhor you.
 And I will walk among you and will be your God, and you shall be my people” (Leviticus 26:11-12).

 I love how determined God is to bridge the distance between us and live with us!
 His love for us, even after we rebelled, is remarkable.
 You and I know how hard it is to make the first move after a relationship has broken down.
 Humanity was 100% responsible for the rebellion.
 And yet God graciously and lovingly took action to repair the damage and restore his presence among us.
 He wants to live among us.